SRGSSR/pillarbox-web/README.md

 > You should not include it separately.
 > The UMD bundle also exposes `video.js` as a global variable, allowing you to use both and internal
 > extensions as needed.

+### ESM integration from a CDN

+If you’d like to load Pillarbox from a CDN while taking advantage of modern ES module packages, check out this tutorial: [ESM and import maps][esm-tutorial]

 ## Documentation